If you'd like accessibility information for our HUBS building, view our online access guides.

-We want to make sure that everybody can use our site, so we've put together some hints and tips provided by the BBC which show how simple changes to your computer or browser can help you to access information more easily.
+We want to make sure that everybody can use our website, so we've pulled together some hints and tips which show how simple changes to your device or browser can help you to access information more easily.

 There are lots of ways that you can change your screen, keyboard and mouse settings to make our site easier for you to use.
-The BBC provides a great site that tells you how to make changes to your computer to suit your needs.
+AbilityNet have created My Computer My Way, a step-by-step guide for adjusting your computer, laptop, tablet or smartphone to suit your needs.

 There are a number of ways you can adapt your computer to make it easier to use the keyboard.
 These guides explain how to customise your operating system (Windows, Mac or Linux), so that you can use the keyboard with one hand, for instance, or minimise accidental keystrokes.
 You can also set up the on-screen keyboard and learn shortcuts and other tricks to reduce the amount of typing you need to do.